Admission By Motion

 The application for admission by motion must be completed online through the WSBA Online Admissions System.

-In addition to filing the application and paying the application fee online, you must deliver, to the WSBA Admissions Office:
+In addition to filing the application online, you must upload the following documents when complete to the online application prior to submitting the application:

 All documents filed with the WSBA must include your Applicant ID number.
 It is preferable that documents and files attached to the application be in PDF format.
 Please format files so that they are as small as possible.

-Admission By Motion applicants may apply at anytime, but must submit a completed application and payment by the bar exam late filing deadline (no late fees will be assessed).
+Admission by Motion applicants may submit a completed application at anytime.
 It takes approximately 4-6 months from the time an application is submitted for the application to be approved.
 Once the application is approved, applicants will receive an email notification.
 Additional information is provided in our Application Instructions for Admission.

 All applicants are subject to a character and fitness review prior to being admitted to practice law in Washington State.
 The practice of law is a privilege, not a right.
 Admission may be withheld pending a hearing before the Character and Fitness Board and final determination regarding whether the applicants have met their burden of proving that they are of good moral character and fit to practice law.
 Factors considered by Admissions staff and Bar Counsel when determining whether an applicant should be referred to the Character and Fitness Board are set forth in APR 24.2(a).